Masterpiece (Big Thief album): Critical reception

 Jill Mapes of Pitchfork gave the album a score of 7.7 of 10, writing: "On the rangy folk-rock band Big Thief's Saddle Creek debut Masterpiece, the songs sound cherry-picked over a lifetime of writing, the stories carefully compiled. [...]
-What doesn’t work as much are the attempts to make Masterpiece feel overly homemade. [...]
-Listening to Lenker’s early work, where she is definitely more of a folk singer, I’m reminded of a line from Masterpiece’s title track: 'There's only so much letting go you can ask someone to do.'"
+What doesn't work as much are the attempts to make Masterpiece feel overly homemade. [...]
+Listening to Lenker's early work, where she is definitely more of a folk singer, I'm reminded of a line from Masterpieces title track: 'There's only so much letting go you can ask someone to do.'"